nrrahul4/spring-multi-authentication/README.md

-# spring-multi-authentication
+# spring-multi-authentication with EnableSecurity
-Handling multiple authentications (Configuration)
+## Handling multiple authentications (Configuration)

-Commit 1 =>  how to implement configutaion using WebSecurityConfigurerAdapter
+Commit 1 => how to implement configutaion using WebSecurityConfigurerAdapter Commit 2 => Implemented using Enable security (WebSecurityConfigurerAdapter deprecated in latest versions).